Beware the Sucker-Punch

-Over the last several months, I have seen numerous videos of left-leaning protesters taking cheap shots or “sucker-punches” at their opposition.
+Over the last several months, I have seen numerous videos of left-leaning protesters taking cheap shots or sucker punches at their opposition.
 These attacks usually happen by the aggressor coming up from behind or from the side of their victim and striking.
 As a result, onlookers seem shocked or even confused about how someone could do such a thing.

 Patriots (of all people) should know this better than most.
 I recall a story of a small group of farmers that decided to stand up to the strongest military might on the planet.
-As I recall, they won the fight by using an unorthodox method known as guerrilla warfare.
-It worked then and it works now.
+As I recall, they won the fight using an unorthodox method known as guerrilla warfare.
+It worked then, and it works now.

-With that being said, I want you to consider that the problem with these sucker-punches may NOT be that the punches were thrown or that the punches connected with the unsuspecting victim.
+With that being said, I want you to consider that the problem with these sucker punches may NOT be that the punches were thrown or that the punches connected with the unsuspecting victim.
 All is fair in love and war, right?
-I want you to consider the idea that the REAL PROBLEM is that NOBODY did anything about it either before or after the actual strike.
+Please consider the idea that the REAL PROBLEM is that NOBODY did anything about it either before or after the actual strike.
 In each video, it is clear that the aggressor is sneaking up on the victim.
-In each video, nobody attempts to stop the strike and nobody so much as warns the potential victim that someone is sneaking up on them.
-THAT’s the problem.
+In each video, nobody attempts to stop the strike, and nobody warns the potential victim that someone is sneaking upon them.
+That’s the problem.
 Where is the support?

 Don’t be indifferent.
 Stand up for what you believe in and defend it.
 Stand up for those who stand next to you and those who cannot stand up for themselves.
-Sometimes doing the right thing can be hard; doing nothing is easy.
+Sometimes doing the right thing can be challenging; doing nothing is easy.

 Be sure to read my article titled, “Situational Awareness – Tips to Help You Maximize Your Safety.”